ibpaul/workshop/README.md

 fast as full *release* builds, so it is import when running performance timing tests to compile as *release*.

+### Visual Studio
+The steps are the same as in *Quick Build and Run* but with the adjustments below.

+- With *Visual Studio* open, select the option *Release* from toolbar drop-down.

+- The associated linker options will be as below instead.
+  - `<repo_full_path>/build/libs/zlib/Release`
+  - `zlib.lib`

+- When you run the program with performance time testing, make sure you run the project without the attached debugger as this typically slows the program down by up to 5x.
+To do this, right-click on the *filter* project and select *Debug -> Start Without Debugging*.

 ### CLion
 The steps are the same as in *Quick Build and Run* but with the adjustments below.